This unique purple stone cabochon material is known as Tiffany Stone.

 Rumor has it that the name either comes from its beautiful purple color and a reference to Tiffany glass lamp shades, or because one of the miners had a daughter named Tiffany.

-Metaphysical Properties: Tiffany Stone is said to help emotionally when going through changes.
+Metaphysical Properties of Tiffany Stone: Tiffany Stone is said to help emotionally when going through changes.
 It is also said to help with business and career success!